How to Apply to the MD Program

-We offer students the opportunity to streamline their path from medical school to residency through a direct link to one of the four Accreditation Council for Graduate Medical Education (ACGME)–accredited primary residency programs at NYU Long Island School of Medicine:
+We offer students the opportunity to streamline their path from medical school to residency through the offer of a directed pathway to one of the four Accreditation Council for Graduate Medical Education (ACGME)–accredited primary residency programs sponsored by NYU Grossman Long Island School of Medicine at NYU Langone Hospital—Long Island.
+These include the following residency programs:

-As part of NYU Long Island School of Medicine’s application process, applicants indicate their residency choice on our secondary application.
-In conjunction with their acceptance to the MD program, applicants are notified that the residency program they selected intends to rank them in a position to match at NYU Long Island School of Medicine (NYU Langone Hospital—Long Island) should they in turn choose to rank that program in the National Resident Matching Program (NRMP) Main Residency Match.
-Contingent on students’ satisfactory academic progress and meeting professional standards, residency placements are finalized during the third year of medical school.
+As part of NYU Grossman Long Island School of Medicine’s application process, applicants indicate their residency choice on our secondary application.
+In conjunction with their acceptance to the MD program, applicants are notified that they will be ranked to match into their specified residency program through participation in the National Resident Matching Program (NRMP) during their final year of medical school, contingent on satisfactory academic progress and on meeting professional standards while in medical school.
+This positions students to match at NYU Langone Hospital—Long Island should they choose to rank this program.

-NYU Long Island School of Medicine accepts applications from U.S. citizens, permanent residents, individuals with Deferred Action for Childhood Arrivals (DACA) status, and international applicants.
+NYU Grossman Long Island School of Medicine accepts applications from U.S. citizens, permanent residents, individuals with Deferred Action for Childhood Arrivals (DACA) status, and international applicants.
 All applicants must have successfully obtained an undergraduate bachelor’s degree from an accredited college or university in the United States or Canada by the time of matriculation.
 There are no exceptions to this requirement.

 Students who are currently enrolled in any medical school, have previously completed medical school, or have previously withdrawn or been dismissed from any medical school for any reason are ineligible to apply.
 We do not accept advanced standing transfer requests.